Enrollment Guidelines

-Currently enrolled students do not need to submit an application but rather confirm their intent to stay enrolled.
-If Live Oak receives more applications by Dec 4th or Feb 28th than available spaces in any grade level, a lottery (public random drawing) will be conducted to fill open spots and generate a rank ordered waiting list in each grade, including separate waiting lists for One and Two-Year Kindergarten students, for future available spaces.
+For students enrolled in the 2023-2024 school year do not need to submit a new application, but rather confirm their intent to stay enrolled.
+If Live Oak receives more applications than available spaces in any grade level, a lottery (public random drawing) will be conducted to fill open spots and generate a rank-ordered waiting list in each grade, including waiting lists for TK and Kindergarten students, for future available spaces.
 Once lottery results are verified parents will be notified by the email listed in their Lotterease account.
+Please note that we prioritize siblings so they can be together in our school.
+In our Main Lottery, if one child is accepted into a grade and if they have a sibling in a different grade, the sibling moves up.
+This can result in your child moving down in the waitlist for that grade.

 The lottery process begins by separating all applications by grade level and the following enrollment preferences as set forth in the California Education Code 47605(d)(2)(B)(i)-(iv) and Live Oak's Application and Enrollment Policy: